-Christopher Columbus's first landing point in the New World was the Bahamas, so why not follow his lead and set off on your first adventure as husband and wife to the very same spot, settling down in the capital city of Nassau for your honeymoon?
+Set off on your first adventure as married partners to settle down in the capital city of Nassau for your honeymoon!
 Sitting on the 11th largest island in the Bahamas, the 21-mile-long New Providence, Nassau really is a couples' paradise, with its sweeping white-sand shores, pristine beaches, shipwreck-filled dive sites, and cuisine that has a flavor all of its own.

-You may recognize some of these sandy stretches from scenes of Pirates of the Caribbean, but the island was also once home to a slew of real-life pirates of the Caribbean, including one of the most famous of them all—Captain John Howard Graysmith, who built the historic Graycliff Mansion in 1740.
+You may recognize some of these sandy stretches from scenes of Pirates of the Caribbean, but the island was also once home to a slew of real-life pirates of the Caribbean, including one of the most famous of them all: Captain John Howard Graysmith, who built the historic Graycliff Mansion in 1740.
 Nowadays Graycliff serves as a tucked-away, five-star hotel with just 20 rooms, making it an intimate outpost for honeymooners heading to the island.
-Inspired by this colonial gem, we've whipped up 10 other reasons why you should pack your bikini and book a flight to the Bahamas to cozy up in your very own mansion digs during the ultimate island honeymoon in Nassau.
+Inspired by this island gem, we've whipped up 10 other reasons why you should pack your bikini and book a flight to the Bahamas to cozy up in your very own mansion digs during the ultimate island honeymoon in Nassau.

 1. Jaw-Dropping White-Sand Shores

 This seems obvious heading to a beach locale, but these white-sand shores are so stunning, they're constantly featured as the backdrop of blockbusters, like James Bond's Casino Royale.
 Pair the sugary sand with 300 days of sunshine a year and temperatures that hover around 80 degrees, and you have the recipe for the perfect island honeymoon escape with your humble (or not-so-humble) abode sitting just minutes away from the sand.

 2. Spectacular Scuba Diving & Snorkeling